ever-co/ever-traduora/README.md

 Also check out Traduora's [Docker Hub page](https://hub.docker.com/r/everco/ever-traduora) for pre-built images.

-## Adopters

-- Your company/project.

-Submit a pull-request to include your company/project into the list.

 ### Configuration and Deployment

 Please check out the [configuration](https://docs.traduora.co/docs/configuration) and [deployment](https://docs.traduora.co/docs/deployment) documents for more information on deploying Traduora.